The Veggie Recipe page!

 Chopped fresh sage (or from packet)

-Mug full of hot water in which you have dissoved a large teaspoonful of marmite - as much or as little as you like for taste
+Mug full of hot water in which you have dissoved a large teaspoonful of marmite - as much or as little as you like for taste.
+Can also use other yeast extracts and/or veggie stock cube.

-Some wholemeal flour - can use plain white.
-It's for glueing it all together.
+Some wholemeal flour - and some plain white: for glueing it all together.

 Some oil (olive, ideally)